Scenic hike around Butler Reservoir that includes a waterfall, dam, and ruins.

 3.2 – This view is partially obstructed by trees but still makes for a nice break spot.

-[There was a spot where the NYC skyline could be seen in the distance, this may be the case when the leaves are down or it’s just grown over].
+[There once was a spot where the NYC skyline could be seen in the distance, this may be the case when the leaves are down or it’s just grown over].

 3.7 – Arrive at a woods road near Apshawa Brook, turn LEFT and follow the brook, still on GREEN.